 Time tracking built directly into the app — log hours on a project, then convert them to an invoice in one click.
 No separate time-tracking tool required.
 This matters if you bill hourly.

 Project profitability — track expenses and time per project to see which clients and work types actually make you money.
-Useful if you’ve ever wondered whether a fixed-price project was actually profitable after factoring in real hours.
+Useful if you’ve ever wondered whether a fixed-price project was profitable after factoring in real hours.

 Retainer support — recurring invoices with automatic billing.
 If you have monthly retainer clients, FreshBooks handles this cleanly.

 Client portal — clients can view invoices, make payments, and see project updates in a branded portal.
-Adds professionalism to the client relationship.

 3. QuickBooks Self-Employed — Best for Tax Prep

 Pricing: $15/month (basic) or $25/month (with TurboTax bundle).
-The bundle includes TurboTax Self-Employed — effectively paying $60 less than buying them separately.
+The bundle includes TurboTax Self-Employed — effectively $60 less than buying them separately.

 4. Bonsai — Best All-in-One for Solopreneurs